Danone to shed Russian dairy business with 1 bln euro write-off | Business

 "This is the best option to ensure long-term local business continuity," a Danone statement said, adding the Russian dairy unit accounted for about 5% of the group's net sales in the first nine months of the year.
 A source close to the matter said Danone could retain a stake in the dairy business, Russia's biggest.
 The company did not disclose to whom the business would be transferred, while a Russian analyst identified a number of potential suitors.

-"The board has just started a process that will lead to a transaction that could be a full sale or a partial sale," the source said, adding the aim was to no longer operate the business.
-Many Western consumer goods companies including Nestle and Procter & Gamble have continued to provide essential food and medicine to Russia while also facing pressure from consumers and activists to cut all ties with Moscow.
+"The board has just started a process that will lead to a transaction that could be a full sale or a partial sale.
+But at the end of that process, the objective for Danone is that they are no longer operating the business and are not in effective control, and that business has been deconsolidated from the group," the source said Many Western consumer goods companies including Nestle and Procter & Gamble have continued to provide essential food and medicine to Russia while also facing pressure from consumers and activists to cut all ties with Moscow.

 The move is the second such announcement this week from a major Western company, coming after Nissan offloaded its assets to the Russian state, taking a loss of around $687 million.
 Shares in Danone rose more than 1% in early trading, with analysts welcoming the news and saying it could herald a wider of reshuffle of its operations.